simplicateca/craft4-matrix-conditionals/README.md

 # Conditional Matrix Fields for Craft CMS 4.x

-This tool is a stop-gap solution until Craft CMS core provides functionality for conditional fields inside matrix blocks.
+This is a stop-gap solution until Craft CMS core provides functionality for conditional fields inside matrix blocks.

 This method uses a single twig file (`matrix-conditionals.twig`) that you can drop into your Craft CMS entry type field layouts as a `Template UI Element`.